 Happy Jack® Purple Clematis.
 Photo by: Proven Winners.

-Clematis can grow up to cover posts, pergolas, arbors and fences, scramble across the ground or drape gracefully from a container; growing up to 8 feet in a season.
-New plants may take a few years to put on their full show.
+Clematis, often called the Queen of Climbers, are easy-care perennial vines with flowers in many colors, shapes, and sizes.
+They can cover posts, pergolas, fences, or spill gracefully from containers, sometimes growing up to 8 feet in a season.
+New plants may take a few years to reach their full show.

 CLEMATIS BASICS